-The Amazon is a must visit for many visitors to South America – and for good reason.
+The Amazon is a must-visit for many visitors to South America – and for good reason.
 The experience with nature and wildlife is second to none.
-Peru especially, is regarded as one of the best places to visit the Amazon rainforest.
+Peru is considered one of the best places to visit the Amazon rainforest.
 Here the jungle teems with wildlife and is lush with greenery and beautiful fauna all year round.

 There are only two seasons to consider when travelling to the Peruvian Amazon, or Latin America in general for that matter, wet and dry season.
-Of course this is a rainforest so you should be prepared for rain at all times.
+Of course this is a rainforest so you should always be prepared for rain.
 We choose to travel in the dry season.
-The rivers are a bit lower and the boats go a bit slower because of this, but other than that the wildlife is the same if not slightly better as animals aren’t sheltering from the Amazon downpours!
+The rivers are a bit lower, and the boats go a bit slower because of this, but other than that, the wildlife is the same if not slightly better as animals aren’t sheltering from the Amazon downpours!

-For me the experience was all about the wildlife, and any luxuries after that were a bonus.
+For me, the experience was all about the wildlife, and any luxuries after that were a bonus.
 I picked my lodge based entirely on this.
 Tambopata Research Centre is very remote and in the heart of the jungle.
-The journey alone exemplifies how deep in the jungle you are – a flight from Lima, 1 hour road transfer and 7.5 hours motorised boat journey.
-For this reason your journey is broken up with a one night stay at Refugio Amazonas on route.
+The journey alone exemplifies how deep in the jungle you are – a flight from Lima, a 1-hour road transfer and 7.5 hours motorised boat journey.
+For this reason your journey is broken up with a one-night stay at Refugio Amazonas en route.
 The boat is a wonderful way to travel and along the way we spotted white Caiman, hundreds of butterflies, Capybara (the largest in the rodent family, these animals can reach up 66kg!) and a range of birds.
 A stark contrast to my commute on the M25 everyday!